Sanna Marin: Early political career

 Marin's political career was described by the BBC as "beginning at the age of 20", in the years following her high school graduation and beginning her affiliation with the Social Democratic Youth.
-Marin joined the Social Democratic Youth in 2006 and served as its first vice-president from 2010 to 2012.
+Marin joined the Social Democratic Youth in 2006 and served as its first director from 2010 to 2012.

-In 2008, she unsuccessfully ran for election to the City Council of Tampere, but stood again and was elected in the 2012 elections.
+In 2008, she ran unsuccessfully for election to the City Council of Tampere, but stood again and was elected in the 2012 elections.
 She became chairwoman of the City Council within months, serving from 2013 to 2017.
 In 2017, she was re-elected to the City Council.
 She first gained prominence after video clips of her chairing contentious meetings were shared on YouTube.

 Marin was elected second deputy chairman of the SDP in 2014.
 In 2015, she was elected to the Finnish Parliament as an MP from the electoral district of Pirkanmaa.
 Four years later, she was re-elected.
 On 6 June 2019, she became Minister of Transport and Communications.
 On 23 August 2020, Marin was elected chair of the SDP, succeeding Antti Rinne.

-Prime Minister of Finland (2019–present)
+Prime Minister of Finland (2019–2023)

 In December 2019, Marin was nominated by the SDP to succeed Antti Rinne as the Prime Minister of Finland, but Rinne formally remained party leader until June 2020.
 In a narrow vote, Marin prevailed over Antti Lindtman.
-A majority of the ministers in her five-party cabinet are women, numbering 12 out of 19 at the time of the cabinet's formation.
+A majority of the ministers in her five-party cabinet were women, numbering 12 out of 19 at the time of the cabinet's formation.
 She is the third and longest-serving female head of government in Finland, after Anneli Jäätteenmäki and Mari Kiviniemi.

-Upon her confirmation by Parliament at the age of 34, she became Finland's youngest-ever Prime Minister, and was the youngest serving state leader until Sebastian Kurz regained that description in January 2020.
+Upon her confirmation by the Finnish parliament at the age of 34, she became Finland's youngest-ever Prime Minister, making her the then youngest serving head of government until Sebastian Kurz regained that description in January 2020.

 During the global COVID-19 pandemic in 2020, the Marin Cabinet invoked a state of emergency in Finland to alleviate the epidemic.
 When Swedish Prime Minister Stefan Löfven could not attend a European Council meeting in October 2020 because of his mother's funeral, Marin stepped in to represent Sweden.
 In return, Marin asked Löfven to represent Finland at a Council meeting later that month.

+Marin's SDP came third in the 2023 Finnish parliamentary election.
+She announced that she would resign as leader of SDP at the party congress, to be held in autumn.
+She was succeeded by Petteri Orpo as prime minister of Finland on 20 June 2023.